JasonBallantyne/JasonBallantyne.github.io/aboutme.md

 Originally from Ireland, I'm now based in Sydney, Australia.

-If you have any questions about my work, future opportunities, or would just like to connect, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jason-ballantyne)!
+If you have any questions about my work or would just like to connect, feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/jason-ballantyne)!